jfecher/ante-website/content/blog/safe_shared_mutability.md

 If you ever do need interior mutability to lend out owning references, then you will still need to resort to a `RefCell t` or similar interior mutability type inherited from Rust.

 ---

+## New User Experience

+The last important point to consider is that of a new user to Ante or Rust.
+This user may be familiar with other programming languages but crucially is not yet aware of ownership or borrowing which are somewhat unique to these languages.

+In Rust, trying to mutably borrow an already borrowed reference is one of the more memorable errors for new users to make due to how easy it is to encounter and how difficult it can be to understand at first.
+A new user just experimenting with the language for the first time will likely have a hard time avoiding these errors until learning about borrowing.
+As a result, new users tend to insert excessive calls to `clone` and tutorials need to introduce borrowing and AxM somewhat early on.

+In Ante, new users also have the option of simply using shape-stable types.
+When defining their types they can define their vectors to be vectors of pointer types and their unions to have pointers for each variant's data.
+This will avoid any AxM errors for the rest of their program - unless they accidentally call `get` over `get_cloned` or similar.
+In that case, they will be given a type error and (hopefully) a helpful message suggesting to use `get_cloned` as an alternative.
+Tutorials can encourage this approach as well by using pointer types more often at first, until introducing owning references later on as a method of reducing boxing.
+Compared to the Rust approach, this approach requires a one-time change in data types (if not done already / copied from a tutorial), but in return new users are much less likely to encounter AxM related errors.
+Comparing the runtime costs of the two work arounds, excessive cloning has the potential to degrade performance considerably when using larger types, but extra boxing in collection types and tagged unions won't generally have as drastic a performance impact.

+---